wallix/triplestore/README.md

 ### Raw storage

-In this library, higher level APIs used a raw `Encoder` and `Decoder` to store and exchanges triples.
-They are encoded & decoded using a simple format in order to persists, flush or send them over the network.
+In this library, higher level APIs used `Encoders` and `Decoders` to store and exchanges triples.
+Triples can be encoded & decoded using a simple format in order to persists, flush or send them over the network.

+For example

 ```go
 triples = append(triples,